CurveDocs/curve-resources/docs/crvusd/loan-management.md

 1. Supply collateral (e.g., ETH, wBTC, wstETH) to a crvUSD market
 2. Borrow crvUSD
-3. Supply crvUSD to where ever the rate is higher than crvUSD borrow rates, e.g., [Curve Lending](https://curve.lend.fi), [Conic Omnipools](https://conic.finance/), [Silo Finance Markets](https://app.silo.finance/).
+3. Supply crvUSD to a market with a higher supplying rate than crvUSD borrow rates, e.g., [Curve Lending Markets](https://curve.lend.fi), [Conic Omnipools](https://conic.finance/), [Silo Finance Markets](https://app.silo.finance/).
-4. Profit.

 Risks:

-* The user must monitor their loan health to stay out of hard-liquidation and possibly also soft-liquidation, as losses from liquidation may be larger than profit from the rate arbitrage.
+* The user must monitor their loan health to stay out of any liquidations (soft or hard) as losses from liquidation may be larger than profit from the rate arbitrage.
 * crvUSD risk, i.e., smart contract risk from crvUSD stablecoin and the crvUSD markets, see crvUSD risk disclaimer [here](../resources/risks/crvusd.md)
 * Smart contract and bad debt risk from lending markets, i.e., if you supply to Curve lending, see Curve Lending risk disclaimer [here](../resources/risks/lending.md).
 Otherwise please research and be informed of risks for other platforms.  **Mentions of platforms here is not an endorsement of their safety.**

 ## **Hedging with UniswapV3**

-Hedge crvUSD LLAMMA exposure at UniV3, effectively getting a loan that keeps risk asset price exposure at all prices in market while exposed to risk assets.
+Hedge crvUSD LLAMMA exposure at UniV3, effectively getting a loan that keeps risk asset exposure equal at all prices.

-As LLAMMA soft-liquidation range effectively works as an inverse UniswapV3 liquidity range, it's possible to hedge the soft-liquidation range in UniV3, keeping the asset exposure equal over all prices.
+As LLAMMA soft-liquidation bands effectively works as an inverse UniswapV3 liquidity range, it's possible to hedge the soft-liquidation range in UniV3, keeping the asset exposure equal over all prices.
 The image below shows the comparison between a LLAMMA band of \$990-\$1000 and a UniV3 price range of \$990-\$1000.
 Note that they are opposites.

 ![LLAMMA UniV3 Comparison](../images/crvusd/band_comparison.svg#only-light){: .centered }
 ![LLAMMA UniV3 Comparison](../images/crvusd/band_comparison_dark.svg#only-dark){: .centered }